 Things are starting to heat up around here, and as much as I would like to hold out until the first official day of summer, I think we will be kicking off my weekly grilling series a full month early.

 I never realized how solar powered I was until this year.
 It seems the moment the sunrise peeks across the sky and the birds start to sing, I can’t bring myself to sleep any longer.
-I am waking up earlier, working later, and have more energy then the cold dark winter months.
-Is it possibly to be dreading autumn already?

 This was all set in stone the moment I got my first whiff of a far off charcoal grill, I knew it was flame on for me.
 The time of year when I take a freezer inventory and try to manipulate all of my recipes for the grill or smoker.
 When I first saw these burgers over at Crumb, I’m pretty sure I had to wipe drool off of my key board.
 I staked the beef aisle until a cheap smaller brisket happily landed in my cart and got down to business.